How Much Does Cabinet Refacing Cost?

 When venturing into a cabinet refacing project, there are additional options to improve the appearance of a kitchen or bathroom.
 Refinishing a countertop is a popular option, but homeowners may also want to update some cabinet accessories, hardware, or mirrors.

 If a homeowner is updating very old cabinets, it’s worth considering updating laminate countertops simultaneously.
 Once the cabinets pop with a fresh finish, the countertops may stick out like a sore thumb.
-Depending on the size and kind of counters, refinishing with new laminate costs around $400.
+Depending on the size and kind of counters, refinishing costs between $300 and $500, while replacing them will cost closer to $1,875 to $4,350.
 Homeowners will want to make sure they match the colors so everything in the kitchen blends well.

 Cabinet Mirror Replacement